kumavale/sisterm/README.md

 ## Note
-1. Even if it is colored, IOS may not support that command.
-2. Hihlight colors are sloppy at the moment.
-<a name="note-3"></a>
+<a name="note-1"></a>
-3. Standard input looks double in appearance.
+1. Standard input looks double in appearance.
-4. Other than ASCII code can't be displayed.
+2. Other than ASCII code can't be displayed.